mgsturdy/Collar/README.md

 Set up your project in Xcode and add the CocoaMQTT library using Swift Package Manager.
 You can find the library here: https://github.com/emqx/CocoaMQTT

 Create a Tab Bar Controller and add the necessary View Controllers for your menu choices.
 You can do this either in the Interface Builder or programmatically.
-Let's assume you have two View Controllers, one for displaying the GPS location and one for settings.
+Two View Controllers, one for displaying the GPS location and one for settings.

 Implement the MQTT functionality in your application.
 You can create a separate class for this or add the functionality directly to the relevant View Controller.